Colorado War: The war expands

-Incidents continue to happen regularly, sparked by both the Indians and U.S. soldiers and militia.
-In May Lt.
+Skirmishes continued to occur, sparked by both the Indians and U.S. soldiers and militia.
+In May 1864, Lt.
 Eayre was in the field again with 100 men and 2 howitzers.
-Near the Smoky Hill River in Kansas Eayre had a battle with the Dog Soldiers.
+Near the Smoky Hill River in Kansas, Eayre had a battle with the Dog Soldiers.
 He claimed the Indians started the battle; the Indians claimed the soldiers attacked them.
 Eayre claimed that he killed 28 Indians at a loss of four men of his own.
 Bent claimed that only three Indians were killed, but among the Indian dead was Lean Bear, a prominent Dog Soldier leader.
 Eayre finished his raid at Fort Larned, near present Larned, Kansas, where 240 of his horses and mules were stolen by the Kiowa.
 Arapahoes offering assistance to recover the stolen horses were fired on by soldiers and thereafter turned hostile.

 Also, in May, Major Jacob Downing and a force of Colorado volunteers attacked a Cheyenne village in Cedar Canyon north of the South Platte River.
 The people in the village were mainly old women and children.
 Downing reported killing 26 Indians.
 One soldier was killed.
-On June 11, only 50 km from Denver, four Arapaho killed the four members of the Hungate family, creating fear in the city that the war was on their doorstep.

 On July 12, a band of Miniconjou Sioux attacked a wagon train on the Oregon Trail, killing 4 men.
 Soldiers pursued the raiders but were ambushed and had one man killed.
 On August 20, the Indians killed 5 members of a family in Nebraska.
 A total of 51 people were reported killed by Indians along the Little Blue River in Kansas and Nebraska.
 The roads to Denver across the Great Plains were closed from August 15 to September 24.

-The Hungate massacre involved the murder of the family of Nathan Hungate along Running Creek (Box Elder Creek near present-day Elizabeth, Colorado) on June 11, 1864.[1][2]
-It was a precipitating factor leading to the Sand Creek massacre of November 29, 1864.

 Soldiers from Kansas also got involved in the war.
 On September 25, Major General James G. Blunt with 400 soldiers and Delaware Indian scouts encountered Cheyennes on the Pawnee Fork of the Arkansas River.
 Blunt claimed to have killed 9 Indians at the cost of two dead soldiers.